 Brexit: how UK nationals and their family members resident in an EU country can stay there after 31 December 2020

-If you are a UK national, you and your family may need to apply for a new residence status in the EU country where you are living, or in the country you will move to before 31 December 2020.
+If you are a UK national, you and your family may need to apply for a new residence status in the EU country where you are living.
+The deadline to apply varies from country to country.

 - Iceland *is